 An authorized representative of the Medicaid-certified personal care provider is required to register for agency user access by completing the Agency Application for Access to Web-Based Personal Care Screening Tool and submitting it to the DDES.
-The Agency Application for Access to Web-Based Personal Care Screening Tool and printed or providers may also call the DDES at (608) 267-2455 to request a copy.
+The Agency Application for Access to Web-Based Personal Care Screening Tool form may be downloaded and printed or providers may also call the DDES at (608) 267-2455 to request a copy.